BAAG Member Specials – August 2025

 Art Workshops

-We are pleased to announce that there are three new dates for Limestone Sculpture workshops with Jenny Whiteside.
+We are pleased to announce that there are four new dates for Limestone Sculpture workshops with Jenny Whiteside.
 Come and spend a day learning how to sculpt limestone with Jenny Whiteside, an award-winning sculptor who works in many types of stone and specialises in figurative works.
 We have been running…

 Pot Recycling is back at BAAG